marcinzygan/React-color-generator/README.md

 # This is React Practice Project "Color generator"

+# Idea : Generate shades and tints of hex color .

 - This Project was done as a practice project for React
 - Made with React
 - The HTML and CSS was provided .